krisrandall/parcel4me-php/parcel4me/README.md

 ## API to Implement

-The following methods must be implemented bring the Parcel4Me functionality into an existing shopping cart :
+The following methods must be implemented to bring the Parcel4Me functionality into an existing shopping cart :

 ### p4m-login Widget